kawamurakazushi/.com/posts/20190507-deploying-elm-app-to-netlify/index.md

 ## Setting up redirects

-One last things that you'll need to set up the redirects for SPA.
-Since all the routing is done by the client side, and it's only hosted on the root.
+One last things that you'll need to set up is the redirects for SPA.
+Since all the routing is done by the client side, the server needs to redirect to the root for every request.

-So all the path needs to be redirected to index.html.
+Which means all the path needs to be redirected to index.html.

 To configure you'll need to create _netlify.toml_ file on the root of the project, and write as follows: